bramble-lang/bramble-lang/design/rfc/248-raw-pointers.md

 pointers will be handled in the Insight platform and displayed in the Stet Insight Viewer.

+## UX
+Because raw pointers are one of the most dangerous elements to work with in any programming language, their use should be both discouraged except in special cases (features which require raw pointers, FFI uses, and performance) and it should be immediately obvious to a reader that a raw pointer is being used.

+So, any use of raw pointers should be obviously different from safer uses of reference values (e.g. Rust borrows, smart pointers, garbage collected pointers, etc).
+This leads to several design goals:
+1. Raw pointer types should be as explicit as possible when written down.
+1. Creating a raw pointer directly to a variable should be obviously different.
+(e.g. Rust uses the [addr_of](https://doc.rust-lang.org/core/ptr/macro.addr_of.html)
+macro to just get the address and bypass any safety checks).
+1. Dereferences should also be obvious and explicit.
+Where dereferences of smarter reference types might be implicitly injected by the compiler, for raw pointers they must all be explicitly written.

+Ultimately, the goal is to wrap all uses of raw pointers within an `unsafe` expression block, which will allow the compiler to check for unintentional use of raw pointers.

 ## Requirements
 1. Immutability must be respected as far as it can possibly be guaranteed.
 It is impossible to guarantee it is respected on the other side of an FFI but